 It’s not easy to drive traffic to a website.
-It takes time and money or know how.
-There are so many channels to chose from that it’s hard to know where to start.
-Social media and paid marketing are great ways to drive clicks and awareness, but you shouldn’t do either before optimizing.
-An optimized page will improve SEO and will receive more clicks organically and in paid campaigns.
+It takes time and money or technical skills.
+There are dozens of channels to chose from and it’s hard to know where to start.
+Social media and paid marketing are effective and do drive clicks, but they can be expensive.
+With search engine optimization (SEO), you can help people find your site on search engines like Google and spend less money on paid ads.

 Pick A Keyword or Phrase